praxis-live/website/_posts/2025-05-07-exploring-openrndr.md

 Currently I'm looking at stabilising some aspects of this and then adding it to the standard available project templates.
-In many ways, custom integrations like this, doing more within projects while keeping the core lightweight is the future direction of PraxisLIVE.
+In many ways, custom integrations like this, doing more within projects while keeping the core lightweight, is the future direction of PraxisLIVE.

 I'm also looking at a different custom library integration with